lowlighter/metrics/README.md

           plugin_traffic: no

           # Enable coding habits metrics
+          # You can also configure the number of activity events to base habits on (up to 100)
           plugin_habits: no
+          plugin_habits_from: 100

           # Skip commits flagged with [Skip GitHub Action] from commits count
           plugin_selfskip: no